 We found limited publicly available information about priority populations.
-However, as mentioned in the epidemiology section, confirmed human cases were those in close contact with or handling suspected or confirmed infected cattle and birds (e.g., poultry markets and backyard poultry, wild birds).
+As with previous versions of the LEP, the confirmed human cases (including children) were those in close contact with or handling suspected or confirmed infected cattle and birds (e.g., poultry markets and backyard poultry, wild birds).